kokoro-aya/simulatte/README.md

 You cannot quit the program directly.

-If you haven't implemented the quit feature, you should close the terminal window to quit the program.
-If you have the Postman installed, send a POST request to `127.0.0.1:9370/simulatte/shutdown`  to shutdown safely the server.
+If you haven't implemented the quit feature, you should close the terminal window or kill the process to quit the program.
+If you have the Postman installed, send a POST request to `127.0.0.1:9370/simulatte/shutdown` (replace `9370` with your port launch parameter) to shutdown safely the server.

 You can implement the quit feature in your client by using the same method.